Complex Contagions

 Many collective behaviors also spread through social contact, but when these behaviors are costly, risky, or controversial, the willingness to participate may require independent affirmation or reinforcement from multiple sources.
 We call these “complex contagions” because successful transmission depends upon interaction with multiple carriers.

-I think this is an interesting thing to think about when trying to effect change in an organisation.
+This is an interesting thing to consider when trying to effect change in an organisation.
 Let’s take, for example, adopting type-checking for Ruby.
 As Ruby is not traditionally type checked, this could be considered a ‘controversial’ change.
 Thus, effecting this type of change looks more like spreading a complex contagion.

 With this in mind, we can start thinking about our multiple points of activation.
 You could, for example, convince key people to also spread your message, or share articles in Slack promoting the benefits of type checking.
-Making the distinction between simple and complex contagions allows us to think about how to most effectively spread our change.
+The practical lesson: if you treat a complex contagion like a simple one — send a single Slack message and expect the team to change — nothing will happen.
+You need multiple, independent points of activation.